Information on COVID-19

 If your child has symptoms of ES, the doctors at Riley at IU Health can perform the following exams and tests to make a diagnosis:

-Once a tumor has been diagnosed as ES, the oncology team will obtain additional tests to determine if the tumor has spread to other areas of the body.
-This is called staging and may include a chest X-ray, bone scans, additional MRI or CT imaging, a bone marrow biopsy or a bone marrow aspiration.
+Once a tumor has been diagnosed as ES, the cancer team will obtain additional tests to determine if the tumor has spread to other areas of the body.
+This is called staging and may include:

 The treatment of ES is likely to include a combination of: